ceva-dsp/sh2-logger/README.md

    --clearDcd           - clear DCD and reset upon startup.
    --calEnable=0x<mask> - cal enable mask.
 Bits: Planar, A, G, M.  Default 0x8 --orientation=<orientation> - system orientation. enu, ned.
-Default: ned --batch=<filePath>   - get the list of sensors from the batch file specified.
-When enabled, the raw, calibrated, uncalibrated and mode options are ignored.
+Default: ned --batch=<filePath>   - batch file for the list of specific sensors in json format.
+When enabled, all other options are ignored.
 ```

 The list of sensor reports generated for each mode and options.